 All financial assets not classified as measured at amortised cost or FVOCI as described above are measured at FVTPL.
 On initial recognition, the Company may irrevocably designate a financial asset that otherwise meets the requirements to be measured at amortised cost or at FVOCI as at FVTPL if doing so eliminates or significantly reduces an accounting mismatch that would otherwise arise.

-a.
+- 3 Material accounting policy information (continued) - a.
 Financial instruments (continued)

 Financial assets: Subsequent measurement and gains and losses